kcech/sentilo-docs-test/docs/integrations.rst

 .. image:: _static/images/integrations/sentilo-nodered2.png

-There a independent documentation on how to use Sentilo nodes.
+The package contains documentation on how to use Sentilo nodes.
+More info at the `Sentilo library page at Node-RED website  https://flows.nodered.org/node/node-red-contrib-sentilo`__.

 AWS S3